redwoodjs/redwood/docs/docs/background-jobs.md

 :::info

-The job runner started with `yarn rw jobs start` runs this same command behind the scenes for you, keeping it attached or detatched depending on if you start in `work` or `start` mode!
+The job runner started with `yarn rw jobs start` runs this same command behind the scenes for you, keeping it attached or detached depending on if you start in `work` or `start` mode!

 :::